"The science of today is the technology of tomorrow" - Edward Teller

 - Earth in space

 We want our children to be inquisitive in nature so we encourage them to ask questions and explore theories.
 Our children love science investigations and we plan in as many of the five types of enquiry as we can to develop their 'working scientifically' skills.
+We also build knowledge and skills by reading as scientists both in science lessons and as part of whole class reading sessions.

 The National Curriculum for science aims to ensure that all pupils: